kvassAI/slate/source/includes/_orders.md

 # Orders

-Orders are the result of an User purchasing a given set of Products.
+Orders are the result of a User purchasing a given set of Products.
-The Product could be provided by a Provider
+A key function of this feature os that you can associate a particular product to a particular provider.

 ## Order object